Instructions for using `bd` (Beads)

 ```

-And once you get it done, follow these two steps to mark it as done:
+Once you get the issue done, follow these steps to mark it as done:

 ```bash